genieversum/genie-flow/doc/permanent_storage.md

     updated_at TEXT NOT NULL
 );
 ```
-This index is used to be able to retrieve sessions belonging to a specific user, identified
+This index is used to retrieve sessions belonging to a specific user, identified
 by their email address.

-### access to the central blob store
-Storing these files is done by the Celery worker that picks up the periodic tasks called
-"genie_flow.scheduler.permanent_persistence".
-Retrieval of permanently stored objects is
-conducted by the API process.

-This means that access to the blob files and database needs to be provided to these
-processes.
-Either because they all run on the same machine and storage is configured to be
-on a local disk on that machine - or a network share of these files is mounted onto the
-worker and API processes.

 ### concurrent access and robustness
 The SQLite database implementation is designed to handle multiple concurrent readers